 When dealing with a legal matter, think Pink.

-Broken Bones and Fractures from Accidents
+Broken Bones & Fractures from Accidents

 Broken bones can leave an individual suffering physically, emotionally, and financially.
 If you or a loved one has suffered debilitating injuries due to an accident caused by another party, you may be eligible to recover compensation for lost wages, medical treatment, and pain and suffering.

-Please call our office at (888) 979-4941 to schedule a free case consultation, or fill out our convenient online form and someone will contact you soon.
+Please call our office at (888) 979-4941 to schedule a free consultation, or fill out our convenient online form and someone will contact you soon.
 We are here to help.
 No fees unless we win.

 To date, Legally Pink Law has handled thousands of personal injury claims, recovering millions of dollars on behalf of our clients.
 Carolyn Salzmann, founder and chief litigator of Legally Pink Law, is both a personal injury attorney and engineer, giving her a unique edge to others in the legal field.
 By investigating the details of each accident and how these injuries were sustained, she can provide invaluable mechanical insight into the logistics of the accident, thus helping influence the settlement amount and/or verdict outcome.